761049669/ST-D3DDARN/README.md

 - jupyter notebook
 # Usage

-To create the TensorFlow computation graph of the model architecture run:
+To create the PyTorch computation graph of the ST-D3DDARN architecture run:

     ST-D3DDARN.ipynb